gijit/gi/README.md

 2018 Feb 18 update
 ------------------
-As of `gigit` v0.9.15, Complex numbers fully supported, with all the `cmplx` library funtions available.
-The underlying complex.lua library works natively.
-There's still some cruft left in the compiler to clear out of the way, but that will be quick.
+As of `gigit` v0.9.15, Complex numbers fully supported, with all of the `cmplx` library funtions available.
+The underlying complex.lua library works at LuaJIT natively.

+There's still some cruft to clear out in the compiler from all the javascript support that is no longer needed.
+So complex number interactive use is still a little awkward, but this can be quickly improved.

 The revamped type system supports the matrix multiplication benchmark.

+Building on Windows, alongside OSX and Linux, now works.

 2018 Feb 14 update
 ------------------